hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 During this synchronization, the catalog is also checked for correctness.
 If any services or checks exist in the catalog that the agent is not aware of, they will be automatically removed to make the catalog reflect the proper set of services and health information for that agent.
+Consul treats the state of the agent as authoritative, meaning if there are any differences between the agent and catalog view, the agent local view will always be used.

 ### Periodic Synchronization

 In addition to running when changes to the agent occur, anti-entropy is also a long-running process which periodically wakes up to sync service and check status to the catalog.
 This ensures that the catalog closely matches the agent's true state.
+This also allows Consul to re-populate the service catalog even in the case of complete data loss.

 The amount of time between periodic anti-entropy runs will vary based on cluster size to avoid saturation.
 The table below describes the periodic sync times and